dclelland/CXFocusView/README.md

 Basic UIView overlay (for tutorials etc.).
 Inserts itself under all other subviews and uses `drawRect:` to cover the canvas with a colour and then cut out collection of view frames using `drawRect:`.
 Based on [CXOverlay](https://github.com/dclelland/CXOverlay).

+Observes when subviews move by performing KVO on the `center` selector.

 ✓ UIView category convenience methods

     self.view.focusView = [[CXFocusView alloc] init];